solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 In WAC, the effective ACR of a resource might be the ACR of a parent container of the resource.

-In WAC ACRs are called ACLs (Access Control Lists).
+In WAC, ACRs are called ACLs (Access Control Lists).

 WAC's [Effective ACL Resource](https://solid.github.io/web-access-control-spec/#effective-acl-resource) discovery is described in [the WAC spec](https://solid.github.io/web-access-control-spec/) as follows: